GwenTheKween/vimwiki_story/adventure/README.md

 == Setting ==

 The base setting of this adventure is Khean (My homebrew world), but any low-magic setting would do.
-Preferably, people wouldn't know much about magic, as this is partially a cosmic horror setting, but it is possible to have a science-y type character learn magic once on the island, and play a wizard/sorcerer, or have a native of the island who has already learned the secrets of _rock from space_ (TM) based magic join the crew after they arrive.

 About the island itself: it is the island to the north west of the capital, Wodfics.
 It used to house a small hamlet along with the Croft "Mannor" (which is more of a castle, really), until most inhabitants left, in the Croft Diaspora.
 The few that survived created a small community of druids and rangers, which have around 15 to 20 people left.